What Comes After Medical School Graduation

 - Day 2 focuses on clinical practices and patient care.
 It includes approximately 180 multiple-choice questions, spread over six 45-minute examination blocks.
 You will also complete 13 computer-based case simulations (CCS) that simulate authentic scenarios to test your ability to make real-world decisions and apply medical knowledge.

-After completing residency, there are still a few steps before doctors begin to practice independently.
+After completing residency, there are still a few steps before graduating medical students begin to practice independently.
 Let’s explore them:

 Specialty Board Exams